CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 ### Before Uploading
 <p align="justify">
-Before uploading, users need to prepare their dataset(s) according to the SCReeD Dataset Preparation Guidelines (see separate file).
+Before uploading, users need to do following steps.
+•	Prepare their dataset(s) according to the SCReeD Dataset Preparation Guidelines.
+•	Download and fill all relevant metadata in the SCReeD Dataset Declaration Form.
+•	Be a member of CSCRC-SCREED organization on GitHub.
+(Please contact masooma.iftikhar@data61.csiro.au for membership.)

 </p>

 ### The Uploading Process